erebboah/bulk_atac_pipeline/README.md

 Asf1b is a histone chaperone.
 MicroRNA miR-23a has evidence in [literature](https://www.sciencedirect.com/science/article/pii/S0014482712003060) as an inhibitor of myogenic differentiation in C2C12 (indicating that accessibility may go down in differentiated cells).

-MicroRNAs are known to be critical in skeletal muscle development and are known as ["myomiRs"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4871711/).
-However, miRNAs such as miR-675 within a lncRNA such as H19 will also show up in chromatin data, maybe an artifact.

 Interestingly, we also capture high accessibility of Myh9, which is a large ["non-muscle"](https://en.wikipedia.org/wiki/MYH9) myosin heavy chain gene, but plays a role in early vertebrate development.
 (Note the scale is 8x higher than that for Myod1!)

 ![myh9](https://github.com/erebboah/bulk_atac_pipeline/blob/main/figures/myh9.png?raw=true)

-Importantly, C2C12 is a flexible cell line that can be coaxed into differentiating to myotubes, adipocytes, and ostocytes.

 ## GREAT annotation
 To see what processes this proliferating cell line may be undergoing, I uploaded the final merged peak set to [GREAT](http://great.stanford.edu/public/html/), which is another tool to annotate peaks and does an ontology analysis of the annotated genes.